Stanton, Judge bash Yanks to 5-1 win, into ALCS vs Astros - WHIZ News

 Houston beat the Yankees in a seven-game championship series in 2017 and over six games in 2019.
 The Astros went on to their first World Series title in 2017 but later were found to have used a video camera to signal opposition pitches to their batters.

+“Just the legend of Nestor,” Boone said.
+“Honestly going in, I would have been really excited about 10 batters.”

+Cortes gave him more than that and the bullpen closed it out.
+As the sellout crowd of 48,178 cheered, the Yankees lined up across the field for handshakes, much like after regular-season wins.

-AL East champion New York, seeking its 28th title and first since 2009, may be without Aaron Hicks.
+AL East champion New York, seeking its 28th title and first since 2009, may be without Aaron Hicks in Houston.
 The left fielder came out of the game after hurting his left knee in a third-inning collision with rookie shortstop Oswaldo Cabrera.

+“I know they are hurting right now, because they care, and they worked unbelievably hard,” Francona said.
+“This needs to be a starting place for us.
+This can’t just be a good story this year.
+We need to take this and go, because I think we have a chance to have something really special.”

 Cleveland has lost 11 straight postseason elimination games, a major league record.
-The Guardians seemed jarred by the early deficit and failed to ask for a video review in the fourth inning when Andrés Giménez clearly beat a diving Anthony Rizzo to the first-base bag,
+The Guardians seemed jarred by the early deficit and failed to ask for a video review in the fourth inning when Andrés Giménez clearly beat a diving Anthony Rizzo to the first-base bag.
+Francona said he ran out of time.

+Rain had cleared out and the game began with left and center field in brilliant sunshine on a 57-degree afternoon.
+There were scattered empty seats for the 4:07 p.m. start, and fans loudly booed Naylor whose exuberant “rock the baby” home run trot Sunday got New York’s attention.

+Fans serenaded Naylor with rocking motions and chanted “Who’s Your Daddy!” as they did for Boston’s Pedro Martinez two decades earlier.

 Cortes, a fan favorite with his hesitation delivery that he used in the fifth, allowed one run, struck out two and walked one while throwing 61 pitches.